-Babies rely on breast milk or formula for nutrition during the first four to six months of their lives.
+Babies rely on breast milk or formula for nutrition during the first 12 months of their lives.
 Every baby is different, so there are many options available for concerned mothers.
 Regardless of which type of formula you choose, it should be iron-fortified to provide your baby with the recommended amount of that nutrient each day.
 Your baby will likely be consuming 24 ounces a day by the time they are one month old.

 Cow milk-based.
 Cow milk-based formula uses milk treated with heat and other methods that make the proteins within the milk safe for infant consumption.
 Baby formula made using cow milk comes fortified with iron and an amount of lactose matching that is naturally found in breast milk.
 Butterfat gets removed from cow milk-based formula and replaced with more easily digestible oils or fats.

 Extensively hydrolyzed.
 An extensively hydrolyzed formula is one in which the proteins have been broken down into smaller components that are easier for a baby’s digestive system to handle.
 This type of formula is also known as “predigested.”
 Babies with allergies or other health conditions often benefit from an extensively hydrolyzed formula.
 Parents can ask for recommendations from a pediatrician if their infant’s health problems interfere with their ability to consume other formula types.

 Soy.
 Soy baby formula contains a combination of protein and carbohydrates that differs from that found in milk-based baby formula.
 A doctor may recommend giving your baby a soy-based baby formula if they are lactose intolerant.
 Infants who have trouble with cow milk-based baby formula tend to have an easier time with soy-based baby formula.

 Specialized formulas.
 Babies born with heart disease or other medical issues can benefit from baby formulas made with their condition in mind.

 You can usually find baby formula in the following forms: